javascript-tutorial/en.javascript.info/2-ui/1-document/06-attributes-and-properties/article.md

 # DOM: attributes and properties

-The browser "reads" HTML text and generates DOM objects from it.
+When the browser loads the page, it "reads" (another word: "parses") HTML text and generates DOM objects from it.
 For element nodes most standard HTML attributes automatically become properties of DOM objects.

 For instance, if the tag is `<body id="page">`, then the DOM object will have `body.id="page"`.

 But the mapping is not one-to-one!
-In this chapter we'll see that DOM properties and attributes are linked, but they are still different things.
+In this chapter we'll see that DOM properties and attributes are linked, but they may be different.

 [cut]

 ## DOM properties

 We've already seen built-in DOM properties.
-But technically no one limits us -- we can add own own.
+There's a lot.
+But technically no one limits us, and if it's not enough -- we can add own own.

 DOM nodes are regular Javascript objects.
 We can alter them.